-Three Days more at the Eddys-Fiteen Spirits of the Departed Return, Materialize and are Recognized by their Friends-Eight Indians and Four White Persons Materialize in One Evening.
+Three Days more at the Eddys-Ffteen Spirits of the Departed Return, Materialize and are Recognized by their Friends-Eight Indians and ' Four White Persons Materialize in One Evening.

-by J. H. Bandall.
+BY J. H. RANDALL.

-"Ye shall do the things I do, and even greater things shall ye do."
+"Ye shall do the things I do, and even greater things

-8. S. Jones-Dear Sir:-In my former article, I was not prepared to give any opinion, I cimply related the facts concerning the re-markable phenomens I had witnessed.
-I shall adhere to the same plan in this communication; that is, so far as it relates to others, but in so far as it relates to myself, I give my own convictions which are forced upon me by a calm consideration and classification of the facts which have been under my observation.

-Some two weeks before my present visit to the Eddys.
-I boarded at T. E. Perkins', a staunch old Spiritualist of Barnard, Vermont, and his sister, Mrs. Zilpah Carpenter, 73 years of age, decided to visit the celebrated family with me.
-She is a practical thinking woman, rather inclined to be skentical concerning these rather inclined to be skeptical concerning these very wonderful manifestations.
-We reached the place, where so many in this earth-life feel the place, where so many in this earth-life reel confident they have seen and communed with their beloved gone before, on June 24th.
+S. S. JONES-DEAR SIR:-In my former article, I was not prepared to give any opinion, I simply related the facts concerning the re-markable phenomena I had witnessed.
+I shall adhere to the same plan in this communica-tion; that is, so far as it relates to others, but in so far as it relates to myself, I give my own convictions which are forced upon me by a calm consideration and classification of the facts which have been under my observation.
+Bome two weeks before my present visit to the Eddys, I boarded at T. E. Perkins', a staunch old Spiritualist of Barnard, Vermont, and his sister, Mrs. Zilpah Carpenter, 73 years of age, decided to visit the celebrated family with me.
+She is a practical thinking woman, rather inclined to be skeptical concerning these rather inclined to be skeptical concerning these very wonderful manifestations.
+We reached the place, where so many in this earth-life feel confident they have seen and communed with their beloved gone before, on June 24th.
 On that evening we had quite an interesting seance, but the number present was too large for the harmony of all, there being about forty persons in one semi-circle.
-After singing "Nearer My God to Thee," "Sweet Bye-and-Bye," "When the Mists Have Oleared Away,"

-INDIAN MAID, HONTO, fully materialized, came from the cabinet which I have heretofore described.
-She held up her hands to show us that they were empty, when suddenly throwing both hands out, she seemed to form before our eyes a shawl; this she did several times, once picking it from the she did several times, once picking it from the head of a lady of our company who went and stood beside her, and another time taking it from the skirt of the lady's dress.
-She danced very noiselessly and glided about rapidly without producing a perceptible jar.
+After singing "Nearer My God to Thee," "Sweet Bye-and-Bye," "When the Mists Have Cleared Away," the fully materialized, came from the cabinet which I have heretofore described.
+She held up her hands to show us that they were empty, when suddenly throwing both hands out, she seemed to form before our eyes a shawl; this she did several times, once picking it from the head of a lady of our company who went and stood beside her, and another time taking it from the skirt of the lady's dress.
+"She danced very noiselessly and glided about rapidly without producing a perceptible jar.